Through the magic of our Sous-Vide-Que technique, you’ll produce the best turkey you have ever tasted, guaranteed.

-If you are not familiar with the concepts of sous-vide-que, then click the link.
-You will need a sous vide immersion circulator such as the Joule, our fave.
+For this recipe, you will need a sous vide immersion circulator such as the Joule.
 You will also need a grill and hardwood chips, pellets, or sawdust.
 We want lots of smoke in a hurry, so chunks are not ideal.
-I do it with GrillGrates, a product that puts the smoldering wood within 1/2" of the meat.
+I do it with GrillGrates, a product that puts the smoldering wood within 1/2-inch of the meat.
 Your Thanksgiving or weeknight turkey will never be the same.

 And here’s a recipe:

-1) Break down the bird into quarters, 2 breast lobes, and two drumstick/thigh combos.
+- Prep.
+Break down the bird into quarters, 2 breast lobes, and two drumstick/thigh combos.
 Sprinkle with about 1/2 teaspoon of kosher salt per pound of meat and a similar amount of sugar and let it sit in the fridge for about 2 hours so the salt can penetrate deep.
 Then put the meat in freezer safe zipper bags.

-3) Slip the meat into the bags and slip the bag into the water and seal it so there is no air in the bag.
+- Cook.
+Slip the meat into the bags and slip the bag into the water and seal it so there is no air in the bag.
 Push it under water.
 If it floats, open the bag and insert a weight like a spoon.
 Leave it in the water for at least 12 hours.
 Watch the water level since some will evaporate.

-5) Pat the meat dry.
-Fire up a grill as hot as possible and throw chips or pellets on the fire and generate as much smoke as possible.
-I like to use a product called GrillGrates(tm) because they have a bottom that can hold the wood and smoke in very close proximity to the meat.
+- Fire up.
+Pre-heat a grill as hot as possible and throw chips or pellets on the fire and generate as much smoke as possible.
+I like to use a product called GrillGrates because they have a bottom that can hold the wood and smoke in very close proximity to the meat.